dllllb/copt/README.md

-A small demo of the `ORTools`-based vehilce routing problem solution.
+A small demo of the `ORTools`-based vehicle routing problem solution.
 Distance matrix is calculated using the road graph, loaded from the OpenStreetMap using `OSMnx`.

 Execution steps:
 ```sh